Clarendon | Five men charged for gun - Jamaica Beacon

 The accused are:

-• David Harris, otherwise called ‘Blacks’, 25, farmer, from Top Road in Pennants, Clarendon
+• David Harris, otherwise called ‘Blacks’, 25-year-old farmer from Top Road in Pennants, Clarendon

 • Rasaun Reid, 25, tattoo artist, from Hopfield Drive in May Pen, Clarendon

-• Raymean Salmon, otherwise called ‘Ray’, 29, labourer from Sunshine Garden, Hazard Drive, Clarendon
+• Raymean Salmon, otherwise called ‘Ray’, 29-year-old labourer from Sunshine Garden at Hazard Drive, Clarendon

 • Elroy Briscoe, otherwise called ‘Oshane’, 27, painter from Moores in May Pen, Clarendon